Zermatt

 Where to Stay

-The village has hotels ranging from budget guesthouses to the Grand Hotel Zermatterhof at around CHF 500/night.
-Hotel Alex is the well-regarded mid-range option with traditional wood interiors and a reputation for good service.
-Book several months ahead for February school holiday weeks and Christmas.
+The village runs from budget guesthouses to the Grand Hotel Zermatterhof at CHF 500 per night and up.
+Hotel Alex is the well-regarded mid-range option with traditional wood interiors and consistently good service.
+Book several months ahead for February school holiday periods and the Christmas-New Year stretch, when the village fills completely.

 Where to Eat